Essay on NPA – Non Performing Assets- A Nightmare For Banks ( Causes and Solution)

-Free 560 words essay on NPA – Non Performing Assets- A Nightmare For Banks ( Causes and Solution) for school and college students.
+560 Words essay on NPA – Non Performing Assets- A Nightmare For Banks ( Causes and Solution).

 Assets are classified into two major categories- performing assets and non-performing assets.
 The performing asset is further categorised as standard assets and the non-performing assets are classified into sub-standard assets, doubtful assets and loss assets.
 If the instalments of the loan have not been paid for six months, the asset is declared as the non-performing asset.
 With effect from 31st March 2004, the loan or advance is declared as the non-performing asset when the interest or the instalments have not been paid for more than 90 days in term loan or if the account remains ‘out of order’ for more than 90 days regarding overdraft, cash or credit or if the bills remain overdue for over 90 days regarding the bills purchase or discounted bills.